ShadowKyogre/keyboard-tiler/README.md

 Usage
 -----

-**Prerequisites:** ruby, xdotool
+**Prerequisites:** python2, xdotool

-Keyboard Tiler is just a simple script so using it is as simple as ```ruby keyboard-tiler.rb 1/``` (that would make a window fullscreen).
+Keyboard Tiler is just a simple script so using it is as simple as ```python2 keyboard-tiler.py place '1' '/'``` (that would make a window fullscreen).
 You can also copy the script to your $PATH to have accessible anywhere.
 I'd recommend throwing it in a personal bin folder (like ```~/bin```).

 ### Usage with xchainkeys
 [Xchainkeys](http://code.google.com/p/xchainkeys/) provides chorded/chained keybindings for X11.
-Xchainkeys can be used to hook into keyboard-tiler.rb very easily.
+Xchainkeys can be used to hook into keyboard-tiler.py very easily.
 Installation details for xchainkeys can be found [here](http://code.google.com/p/xchainkeys/).

-- Once xchainkeys is installed, edit the ```generate-xchains.rb``` script provided in utils to fit your needs
-- Generate xchainkeys config using provided script: ```ruby generate-xchains.rb > ~/.config/xchainkeys/xchainkeys.conf```
+- Generate xchainkeys config using provided script: ```python2 keyboard-tiler.py makechains > ~/.config/xchainkeys/xchainkeys.conf```
-	* Optional: "moded" option: ```ruby generate-xchains.rb moded > ~/.config/xchainkeys/xchainkeys.conf```
+	* Optional: "moded" option: ```python2 keyboard-tiler.py -m > ~/.config/xchainkeys/xchainkeys.conf```
 - That's it!
 Run ```xchainkeys && disown``` and your done.
 - Hit W-x (or your specified hotkey) and then two sucessive keys
 - Add xchainkeys to your ```.xinitrc``` to have it autostart